schlegelp/pyfim/README.md

 # Get all means over all parameters
 all_means = exp.mean()

-# We can also access data by the object:
+# We can also access data by objects
 # Get a list of tracked objects
 objects = exp.objects